oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 ```

  ### **<mark>/recharge</mark>**
- In the rout, just if in the playlod the user has the role 'admin' can recharge the credits of the user, in the body we pass:
+This route allows an admin to recharge a specificied user's credit count.
+It will fail if trying to recharge a user over the maximum balance of 25 credits.
- - 'amount': that is the amount of the credit that the admin want give to the user,
+ - `amount`: the amount of credits to add;
- - 'recipient': the email of the user that that receive the recharge of the credits.
+ - `recipient`: the email of the user that that will receive the credits.

 ```
 {